Nonlinear Model Order Reduction of Dynamical Systems in Process Engineering: Review and Comparison: General-purpose reduction methods

-The key idea of perturbation theory is that the system response does not change significantly when $\varepsilon$ is perturbed to even smaller values.
-When setting $\varepsilon = 0$ in \cref{eqn:spt-original}, the fast dynamics degenerate into quasi-stationary equations, yielding a ROM defined by:
+The key idea of perturbation theory is that the system response does not change significantly when $\varepsilon$ is perturbed.
+When setting $\varepsilon = 0$ in \eqref{eqn:spt-original}, the fast dynamics degenerate into quasi-stationary equations, yielding a ROM defined by:

-Assuming that \cref{eqn:spt-dae} is index-one, the corresponding slow manifold is given by:
+Assuming that \eqref{eqn:spt-dae} is index-one, the corresponding slow manifold is given by: